 - Change of posture, shifting of body weight

-- A sudden closing of the distance between the officer and the suspect
+- The sudden closing of the distance between the officer and the suspect

 - Clenched fists